-Starting November 15, 2019, the National Food Safety Authority is responsible for permitting the import of all edible food products, including processed foods, animal and plant products.
-Until the NFSA finalizes its own standards, imports must continue to conform to Egyptian Organization for Standardization and Quality (EOS) standard requirements.
-The National Food Safety Authority chooses the testing laboratory, it is not obliged to use a state-run laboratory.
-To avoid the possibility of appeals, the NFSA takes three samples for reference testing.
+On November 15, 2019, the National Food Safety Authority became responsible for permitting the import of all edible food products, including processed foods, animal and plant products.
+NFSA is currently working on issuing its own standards, and as NFSA continues to finalize them, imports must continue to conform to Egyptian Organization for Standardization and Quality (EOS) standard requirements where applicable.